James Melville (politician): War service

 He served in World War I as an officer in the Army Service Corps, including in Gallipoli and Macedonia from the first day to the last, was mentioned in despatches, and ended the war as a Major at GHQ Staff.
 Shortly after the Armistice he was gazetted out of the Army at 50% disability.
 His obituary in The Law Journal states:'His ill health in the last years and his early death were the belated toll exacted by his service in during the war in which he fought with the same placid courage which distinguished him in peace.'

 Political career

 He was elected at the 1929 general election as Member of Parliament (MP) for Gateshead, a Labour Party safe seat where he won over 50% of the votes.
 At his posthumous Gateshead by-election on 8 June, Herbert Evans held the seat for Labour, but died in office on 7 October, the day when Parliament was dissolved for the 1931 general election.

-In Ramsay MacDonald's Second Labour Government, he was Solicitor General for England and Wales from 1929 to 1930.
+In Ramsay MacDonald's Second Labour Government, he was Solicitor-General for England from 1929 to 1930.